Essential Magnetohydrodynamics for Astrophysics: The microscopic view of currents in MHD

 With the consistency of MHD established, the subject of currents has become of marginal significance (`just take the curl of your field configuration').
 This argument does not always suffice to dispel concerns how a current can come about without a battery driving it.
 What sets the particles in motion that carry the current?

 The origin of the current of course lies in the fluid flow.
-The current in resistive MHD results from the flow across field lines (as in Fig.\,\ref{anchor}).
-In the limit of infinite conductivity, the flow speed associated with this current becomes infinitesimally small, but conceptually is still present.
+The current in resistive MHD results from the flow across field lines (as in {Fig.~\ref{anchor}}).
+In the limit of infinite conductivity of the plasma, the flow speed associated with this current becomes infinitesimally small, but conceptually is still present.
 Since flow across stationary field lines only occurs at finite resistivity, a microscopic view of the source of currents requires a model for the resistivity.

-As a simple model which allows for an adjustable resistivity, assume a plasma with a small degree of ionization, and consider first the case of high collision frequency ($\omega_{\rm c}\gg \omega_B$).
+As a simple model which allows for an adjustable resistivity, assume a plasma with a small degree of ionization, and consider first the case when the collision frequency $\omega_{\rm c}$ is large compared with the cyclotron frequency $\omega_B$ of the charge carriers.
 Assume a magnetic field anchored in an object that is stationary in the frame of reference.
-The finite resistivity of the fluid allows it to flow across $\bf B$ with a velocity $\bf v$ (cf.\ {\ctl sect.~\ref{diffusion}}).
+The finite resistivity of the fluid allows it to flow across $\bf B$ with a velocity $\bf v$ (cf.\ {sect.~\ref{diffusion}}).
 Between collisions, charges traveling with the flow are displaced from the direction of the mean flow by their orbits in the field $\bf B$.
 Charges of opposite sign are displaced in opposite directions, i.e.\ a current results, perpendicular to $\bf v$ and $\bf B$.
 In the opposite case of high magnetization, the charges orbit around the field lines with infrequent collisions.
 The collision probability is enhanced during the part of their orbits where they are traveling opposite to $\bf v$.
-Such collisions reduce the velocity of the orbits and at the same time shift their guiding center, again in opposite directions for the $+$'s and $-$'s.
+Such collisions reduce the velocity of the orbits and at the same time shift their guiding centers, again in opposite directions for the $+$'s and $-$'s.

-For a given velocity, the current produced is proportional to the density of charges participating in the collisions, i.e.\ the degree of ionization in the present example.
+For a given velocity, the current produced in this way is proportional to the density of charges participating in the collisions, i.e.\ the degree of ionization in the present example.
 Conversely, for a given value of the current, the incoming flow speed decreases with increasing degree of ionization.
 The current distorts the magnetic field; the associated magnetic force is balanced by the momentum transfer in the collisions.
-In the limit of vanishing resistivity, the flow speed perpendicular to the field vanishes, in a stationary field configuration.
-In the general nonstationary case, the magnetic field changes by `dragging with the flow' as described by the MHD induction equation.
+In the limit of vanishing resistivity, the component of the flow speed perpendicular to the field vanishes, in a stationary field configuration.
+In the general nonstationary case, the magnetic field changes by being `dragged with the flow' as described by the MHD induction equation.